devoidingreality/SPAWN/Documentation/FastTravel/README.txt

 	                        ==== Room Unit ====

 	Generally, one Room ("Ru") is measured as a 72x72 stud area.
-Room coordinates are represented with the dictionary { X = %d, Y = %d } where "%d" represents an integer (whole number).
+Room coordinates are expressed as a Dictionary in the form { X = %d, Y = %d } where "%d" represents an integer (whole number).
 This means that inputting 50 on the X text box and -100 on the Y text box will teleport you to { X = 50, Y = -100 }.

 	At the moment, teleports will only succeed if you enter integers that are divisible by 10 without the help of "external add-ons."
-This is because Terminals can only transport objects to other Terminals; and a Terminal is only present in Rooms whose coordinates are both divisible by 10 (or -10).
+This is because Terminals can only transport objects to other Terminals; and Terminals can only be present at { X % 10 == 0, Y % 10 == 0 }.

 	The program will not crash if you input a float (decimal number) into any text box (for example: { X = -2.5, Y = 5.5 }).
-Teleporting to non-integer coordinates, however, yields unpredictable results, most commonly partial temporal misalignment of body segments.
-Operators are advised not to attempt non-integer teleports while organic matter is in contact with the screen.
+See Warnings and Safety Notices, A.

 	Due to limitations, Terminals can only transport objects to Terminals within 100 Ru in any axis for each teleport.
 Certain "external add-ons" may make optimizations that can loosen or remove this restriction.
 This does not stop or disallow teleporting more than 100 Ru by FastTraveling in bursts.
+(Warnings and Safety Notices, C.)

 	    			 ==== Reference Implementation ====

+	The reference implementation demonstrates safe canonical conversion only; the Terminal runtime does not enforce rounding.

 	Ru can be converted to Vector3 and CFrame with this function:
 	--